 Supply chain attacks

-Supply chain attacks target an organization’s less-secure vendors or supply chain partners to get access to valuable or sensitive information.
+Supply chain attacks target an organisation’s less-secure vendors or supply chain partners to get access to valuable or sensitive information.
 But these attacks can also disrupt internal control and production systems of target manufacturers.

 In these exploits, attackers use a poorly defended vendor to gain access to the target business.
 With access assured, malicious actors can roam IT and OT systems at will.